bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^10^ The apostles, when they had returned, told him what things they had done.

-He took them and withdrew apart to a desert region of^^ a city called Bethsaida. ^11^ But the multitudes, perceiving it, followed him.
+He took them and withdrew apart to a desert region of^a^ a city called Bethsaida. ^11^ But the multitudes, perceiving it, followed him.
 He welcomed them, spoke to them of God’s Kingdom, and he cured those who needed healing. ^12^ The day began to wear away; and the twelve came and said to him, “Send the multitude away, that they may go into the surrounding villages and farms and lodge and get food, for we are here in a deserted place.”
-^[9:10 NU omits “a desert region of”.]
+^a^[**9:10** NU omits “a desert region of”.]

 ^13^ But he said to them, “You give them something to eat.”